Community Structure Recovery and Interaction Probability Estimation for Gossip Opinion Dynamics: Introduction

 \section{Introduction}

-Networks occur across domains from biology to sociology.
-In real networks, subgroups of nodes have a similar property that dense connections exist locally but sparse globally.
-These subgroups are called communities \cite{fortunato2016community}.
+Networks appear across domains from biology to sociology.
+Real networks often exhibit community structures, where subsets of nodes have dense connections locally but sparse connections globally \cite{fortunato2016community}.
 Community detection is to partition nodes according to the network topology.
-Recently, there is a growing interest in studying community detection based on state observations of dynamics \cite{prokhorenkova2019learning, peixoto2019network, wai2019blind, schaub2020blind, roddenberry2020exact, ramezani2018community}.
-Lacking topology data makes the problem harder than classic ones. {Particularly, it is unclear how to recover the community structure out of a single trajectory of opinion dynamics~\cite{ravazzi2021learning}.}
+There is a growing interest in studying community detection based on state observations of dynamics \cite{prokhorenkova2022less, peixoto2019network, wai2019blind, schaub2020blind, roddenberry2020exact, ramezani2018community}.
+Lacking topology data makes the problem harder than classic ones. {Particularly, it is unclear how to recover communities out of a single trajectory of opinion dynamics~\cite{ravazzi2021learning}.}